-The Abarth 695 Edizione Maserati has become one of the Rarest cars in the UK and in RHD form to emerge in the last few years.
+The Abarth 695 Edizione Maserati has become one of the rarest cars in the UK and even rarer in RHD.
 And not many people know about it.

 The Abarth 695 Maserati Edizione was released to the public in the Pontevecchio Bordeaux colour at the Paris Motor Show in September 2012.
 Although it was officially presented in May at the Automotive Giro d’Italia.
 It was originally planned for a showing at Geneva Motor Show in the March of 2012, but it seems a delay or change of plan changed that at the last minute, possibly delayed to coincide with the Abarth Fuori Serie programme being released later in the year.
 Even the original name of ‘Tributo Maserati’ was changed to “Edizione’ before its official release.
 The Grigio Grey edition was shown a year later at the Frankfurt Motor Show in September 2013.